-“My first year of college,” he confessed, “I was directionless.
-I liked a lot of different things, but I felt like music was calling and everything else was a means to that end, so college was difficult because I didn’t want to study music theory.
+“My first year of college I was directionless,” he confessed, “I liked a lot of different things, but I felt like music was calling and everything else was a means to that end, so college was difficult because I didn’t want to study music theory.
 I wanted something practical.”

 But graduation doesn’t guarantee fulfillment.

 His first job out of college was as a personal trainer.
 But that wasn’t Spencer’s calling.

 “As a personal trainer, I didn’t feel fulfilled,” he admitted.
 “I didn’t feel I was doing what I was supposed to do.
 I wanted something in the medical field to help people in greater need.”

 So in the summer of 2018, he completed an internship in clinical exercise physiology where he learned cardiac and pulmonary rehab.

 Spencer’s search for his God-given calling led him to his current position at Quality Living Inc. Based in Omaha, QLI is the largest rehabilitation facility of its kind in the United States, specializing in helping individuals with brain injury, spinal cord injury or other severe neurological disability.
 A member of the physical therapy/occupational therapy team, Spencer now puts his fitness expertise to work helping clients rebuild their lives and increase their independence.

 Along the way Spencer refined his definition of calling.